AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity-temp.md

    ![](assets/filtering-email-bot-activity-3.png)

-1. There are sliders to choose from.
+1. There are two sliders to choose from.
 You can enable just one or both.
 If you enable **[!UICONTROL Match with IAB List]**, choose whether to [!UICONTROL log bot activity] _or_ [!UICONTROL filter bot activity].

    ![](assets/filtering-email-bot-activity-temp-4.png)